-I took these to book club this week and they passed the test for yumminess.
-Not only does the biscotti have a delightful orange flavor, but the orange glaze can brighten up anyone’s day.
+I took these to book club this week, and they passed the test for yumminess.
+Not only does this Orange Amaretto Biscotti Recipe have a delightful orange flavour, but the orange glaze can brighten up anyone’s day.
 It’s just what we need to get through these next few weeks of winter.

 - Orange Amaretto Biscotti

 2 1/2 c. organic whole wheat pastry flour

 2 tsp. orange zest

 - For this Orange Amaretto Biscotti Recipe, preheat the oven to 350°.
 Line a cookie sheet with parchment paper or a Silpat.